 ASTK18297U Community, Culture and Citizenship

-This elective focuses on the intersections of political community and cultural pluralism in contemporary political theory, closely examining the interplay between the reality of multiculturalism and the theorization of political and civic solidarity.
+This elective focuses on the intersections of political unity and cultural diversity in contemporary political theory.
 It will discuss several prominent contributions to this subject, ranging from the 1980s to the present day, highlighting their strengths, weaknesses and the interactions between them.
 Each approach offers a different interpretation of this relationship and a different set of lessons to be learned in contemporary circumstances, whether the approach be Benjamin Barber’s strong democracy, Iris Marion Young’s concept of the city, David Miller’s national identity, Will Kymlicka’s liberal multiculturalism, or Bhikhu Parekh’s intercultural dialogue.

 By the end of the course, students will be able to demonstrate a deeper knowledge of:

-- The concepts of political community, cultural pluralism and citizenship as they relate to the selected literature.
+- The ideas surrounding political community, cultural diversity and citizenship as they relate to the selected literature.

 - The core contributors to this field of study, and how they relate to one another.

 - The various strengths and weaknesses within each theoretical approach.

 - A greater understanding and respect for difference and diversity as concepts in analytic political theory.

 - Comparing and analysing different theoretical perspectives within the selected literature and in political theory more broadly.

 - Applying key theoretical concepts to new and unexpected political developments relating to the field of study.

 - Critically reflecting on concepts and how they relate to broader theoretical approaches.